 If I’m going to both nights of the event, I try to make Saturday as chill as possible so I can fully enjoy the nighttime festivities without being tired.
 Sometimes I’ll spend the morning and early afternoon at EPCOT or Disney’s Hollywood Studios (home of Disney’s Star Wars land, Galaxy’s Edge) since there’s a complimentary boat that can take guests to both parks, but I’m always back at the resort by 2:00 p.m. to rest and get ready for another night of food and drinks under the stars.

 Before heading up to your room to get ready for the Swan and Dolphin Food and Wine Classic after lunch, you’ll want to head over to the lakeside dock where you can ride around in a swan paddle boat.
 The multigenerational activity is free and fun for people of all ages.

 As night falls, the Swan and Dolphin Food and Wine Classic will be in full swing with a live band, drinks, eats, and people out mingling with each other.
-Typically the Swan and Dolphin Food and Wine Classic ends a little earlier than Epcot closes, so if you’re still in the partying mood, finish up your night with a few rides on the attractions over at Epcot—it’s just a 10- to 15-minute walk depending on where your room is located at the Swan and Dolphin.
-You can also take one of the friendship boats over to Epcot, but that can take extra time since they also stop at Disney’s Boardwalk and Disney’s Yacht Club and Beach Club resorts.
+Typically the Swan and Dolphin Food and Wine Classic ends a little earlier than EPCOT closes, so if you’re still in the partying mood, finish up your night by heading to EPCOT and watching the nighttime fireworks show (it’s just a 10- to 15-minute walk depending on where your room is located at the Swan and Dolphin).